 Similarly, many companies have adapted anomaly detection into their data analytics workflow.
 Netflix, for instance, has developed their own anomaly detection implementation which they’ve used to detect anomalies in their payment network which may be a failure at the bank level.
 Netflix also applies this to their customer sign-up process; Anomalies for unique browser/laptop configurations help Netflix engineers solve sign-up problems quickly .

-Additionally, LinkedIn has its own anomaly detection system named ThirdEye.
-ThirdEye has found various uses at LinkedIn including monitoring site performance and user adoption of new features .
+Additionally, LinkedIn has its own anomaly detection software named ThirdEye.
+ThirdEye has found various anomaly detection use cases at LinkedIn including monitoring site performance and user adoption of new features .
 Similarly, at Pinterest, an anomaly detection architecture is used to set up an internal dashboard, Statsboard, which allows them to visualize metrics with elaborate patterns and react to incidents as they happen .

-The team at Chaos Genius applied anomaly detection & root cause analysis at a scale previously at Fortune 500 companies.
+The team at Chaos Genius applied anomaly detection techniques & root cause analysis at a scale previously at Fortune 500 companies.
 Now they are trying to democratize anomaly detection at scale by making it accessible and easy to use.
-They are providing the tools only available to a few organizations and bringing them to the rest of the world.
+Check out and access our Github Repository here.

 Basu, S. and Meckesheimer, M. (2007) Automatic outlier detection for time series: an application to sensor data.